christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Another key question is whether ToM tasks are solvable purely by leveraging syntactic structures and linguistic properties via compositionality.

 If compositionality is exploited by the model to solve ToM, are these just "shortcuts" that "give answers away", or are they core features that DOLMs rely on to perform *and* solve these tasks?
 Do we have an interpretable algorithm that clearly explains how humans solve ToM tasks that is outside of the scope of combining prior knowledge with observed behaviors and contextual nuances (intentionally ignoring emotions and cultural norms) at the cellular level of the brain?
-As it turns out we do, and guess what?
-Its compositional.
-Although, how linguistic and semantic information is represented at the basic computational level of individual neurons during natural language comprehension in the human brain, remains undefined.
+As it turns out we might, and guess what?
+Its compositional[<a href="https://www.nature.com/articles/s41586-024-07643-2" title="Jamali" rel="nofollow">3</a>].

 There's always the argument of how brittle data can be.
 Even datasets of hundreds of billions of tokens will not cover every word, clause or preposition that may be encountered in the future.
 That new, unseen ToM data could "break" the model—that it would struggle on data it hasn’t been explicitly trained on.
 But even beyond that, do the mechanisms for performing and solving ToM in DOLMs remain consistent across different samples?
 While it’s likely that updating the training data could lead to short-term improvements, the broader challenge of evaluating ToM in DOLMs may be harder to fully resolve due to our understanding of ToM and the inherent limitations of DOLMs and datasets.